davewasmer/ministry-id/Readme.md

 1. Clone the repo
 2. Rename all references to `node-library-boilerplate`
-3. Run `pnpm run prepare` to install husky hooks
+3. `pnpm install`
-4. Remove and reinitialize .git
+4. Remove and reinitialize .git (skip if you want to be able to rebase on boilerplate updates)
+5. `hub create [repo name]`
-5. Run `pnpm dlx semantic-release-cli setup`
+6. Run `pnpm dlx semantic-release-cli setup`